Decentralised-Monsters/demons-scilla/auction/README.md

  * - new_dmz (ByStr20) - The new dmz contract address.
  * **UpdateWallet** - A owner transition to update the wallet address.
  * - new_wallet (ByStr20) - The new wallet address.
+ * **UpdateMinAuctionPrice** - A owner transition to update the minimum auction price required when users create an auction.
+ * - new_min_auction_price (Uint128) - The new minimum auction price.
+ * **UpdateMinIncrement** - A owner transition to update the minimum increment rate required when users create an auction.
+ * - new_min_increment (Uint128) - The new minimum increment rate in percentage.

 ## Users Transitions
 ```Ocaml